 If you don’t, you’re failing.

 Sometimes, those decisions have been wrong, and sometimes they have been right, but regardless, my responsibility remains.
-I must do to the best of my ability what I’ve been asked to do: make those decisions and use right judgement, prudence, and wisdom to do what I need to do.
+I must do to the best of my ability what I’ve been asked to do: make those decisions and use the right judgment, prudence, and wisdom to do what I need to do.